 Application and location changes

 The PCC Dental Hygiene Program is participating in the ADEA Dental Hygiene Centralized Application Service (ADEA DHCAS).
 Applicants applying to enter the Dental Hygiene Program will apply online using the ADEA DHCAS application.

 In January 2021, the program will move to a new building and location at SW 4th and Montgomery.
 This is will be a newly built, collaborative building that will also house the OHSU/PSU Graduate School of Public Health and means exciting changes and opportunities for PCC dental students!
-Students applying for 2019 admission will start in September 2019 at the Sylvania campus until the new downtown building opens in January 2021, and finish the program at the new SW 4th and Montgomery location.
+Please note, students applying for 2020 admission will start Fall Term September 8, 2020 and end November 13 at the Sylvania campus and begin with the rest of PCC in January, at the new 4th and Montgomery location.

 Thank you for your interest in PCC’s Dental Hygiene Program.
 The application cycle for the dental hygiene program starting in the fall of 2020 will open January 1, 2020 and will close on April 15, 2020 at 9pm PST.

 Students applying for fall 2020 admission are highly encouraged to complete their Free Application for Federal Student Aid (FAFSA).
 Continue reading for more information on payment due dates and payment plans.

 PCC uses an independent organization for online application processing called the American Dental Education Association (ADEA) Dental Hygiene Centralized Application System (DHCAS).
 Applicants should review the program application instructions early to ensure the new process is clear.
 Applicants will need to mail and upload all materials for the DHCAS online application by the April 15, 2020 by 9pm PST (12 midnight EST) deadline.
 Applicants are required to submit official transcripts from all colleges attended, including PCC.

 The PCC Dental Hygiene Program is a competitive, closed entry program.
 Dental Hygiene program applications are evaluated on a point system.